Outreach-Organization/AgeoX-Docs/src/app/docs/using-sorghum/page.md

 {% callout title="You Should Know!" %}
 Sorghum research isn’t just about improving crops—it’s about creating sustainable solutions for global food security and combating climate change through innovative practices.
 {% /callout %}

+---

+Congrats on completing the `Core Concepts` module, on what our lab and this activity is all about!
+When you are ready, please move on to the `Project` portion of the activity.
+You can begin the activity by clicking the **Next** arrow bottom of the page, or using the navigation on the left side of the page.